pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 This document basically proposes an extended version of option 2 (Copy-on-Write).
 Some arguments in favor of Copy-on-Write compared to the other options:

-* Copy-on-Write will improve the copy/view efficiency of _methods_ (eg rename, (re)set_index, drop columns, etc. See section above).
+* Copy-on-Write will improve the copy/view efficiency of _methods_ (e.g. rename,
+  (re)set_index, drop columns, etc. See section above).
 This will result in lower memory usage and better performance.